DomiVesalius/StormyBot/README.md

     * Chooses an item from a comma separated sequence.
 * ``repeat <message>``
     * Stormy will delete your message and repeat its contents.

+### Note
+This bot is no longer maintained and may have bugs due to deprecated code.
+All this code is mostly from before the existence of slash commands and I haven't gotten around to migrating/refactoring this project yet.